bbc/dvbcss-synckit-ios/README.md

 A demo iOS application ([SyncKitVideoSyncDemoApp](SyncKitVideoSyncDemoApp/)) that uses SyncKit to discover a TV on the network and synchronise a video is included.

-**Make sure you complete the *Getting Started* steps above to import the libraries into the demo application before trying to build and run it.**

 This demo assumes that a DVB-CSS- or HbbTV 2 compliant TV/STB or emulator is being used to play a video stream.
 The application when deployed on an iOS device will then synchronise against that video stream.

-For details on how it works and how to use it, see [the SyncKitVideoSyncDemoApp README](SyncKitVideoSyncDemoApp/readme.md).
+For details on how it works and how to run it, see [the SyncKitVideoSyncDemoApp README](SyncKitVideoSyncDemoApp/readme.md).

+**Make sure you add the required companion media files before trying to build and run it.**

 ## Read the documentation